NEU-DSG/wwp-public-code-share/counts/README.md

     $query := $testDoc//wwp:text//wwp:title;

-And neither will match any `<title>`s within an XML document that has any other namespace declaration, or no namespace at all.
+And neither will match any `<title>`s within an XML document that has any other namespace declaration, or that declares no namespace at all.

-You should feel free to change the default namespace or add namespace prefix declarations.
+You should feel free to change the default namespace and/or add namespace prefix declarations.

 ## Setting up

-Unfortunately, setting up the Counting Robot is the most complicated part of working with the script.
-Fortunately, you only have to do it once.

-### With oXygen

-### Via the command line
+The Counting Robot uses XQuery version 3.0, and is known to work with Saxon HE/PE/EE, eXist-DB, and BaseX.
+See our [XQuery documentation](docs/setup-xquery.md) for details on setting up a general XQuery transformation.

 ### Adding variables

 ## The set theory library

 ### Importing the library